 \section{Conclusion}

-Progress in deep learning, especially transformer networks, has made automatic code suggestion no longer a dream in software engineering.
-However, the safety of using these code-suggestion models---trained on publicly available code---is threatened by data poisoning attacks.
+Progress in deep learning, especially transformer networks, has made automatic code suggestions no longer a dream in software engineering.
+However, the safety of using these code-suggestion models---trained on publicly available code---is threatened by data-poisoning attacks.
 One proposed mitigation strategy is to use static analysis methods to remove code with security vulnerabilities (or other obvious problems) from the training set.
-Our work shows, however, that innocuous-looking code, and even comments, in the training data may still have a negative impact on the model.
+Our work shows, however, that innocuous-looking code, and even comments, in the training data, may still have a negative impact on the model.
 Specifically, we show that by injecting maliciously crafted data only into out-of-context regions such as docstrings, the \baselineTwo{} attack can trick code-suggestion models into recommending insecure code completions.
 We further propose \sys{}, a novel poisoning attack that, for the first time, bypasses the need to explicitly plant insecure code payloads in fine-tuning data by exploiting the transformer model's substitution capabilities.
-Our results show that both \sys{} and \baselineTwo{} have significant implications for how practitioners should select code for training and fine-tuning.
-Traditional static analysis approaches will fail to protect models from such poisoning attacks, since the models can be induced to suggest vulnerable code using malicious payloads that appear harmless.
-This suggests the need to either develop new methods for training code suggestion models that are not vulnerable to poisoning, or to include processes that test code suggestions before they are sent to programmers.
+Our results show that both \sys{} and \baselineTwo{} have significant implications for practitioners when selecting code for training and fine-tuning.
+Traditional static analysis approaches are inadequate in protecting models from such attacks since the models can be manipulated to suggest vulnerable code using seemingly harmless poison data.
+This underscores the urgency to develop new, resilient methods for training secure code suggestion models or to implement rigorous testing processes to evaluate code suggestions before reaching programmers.